Estimating Shape Parameters of Piecewise Linear-Quadratic Problems: Introduction

+Piecewise Linear-Quadratic (PLQ) functions and their superclass, Quadratic Support functions~\cite{JMLR:v14:aravkin13a} form a rich class of penalties that are used for a range of applications.
+The choice of penalty plays a key role in the properties of the final estimate.
+Using the Huber penalty (Figure~\ref{fig:Qhub}(a)) rather than a quadratic to measure data misfit is a typical approach to make an estimate robust to outliers~\cite{huber2004robust}.
+The 1-norm applied directly to parameters makes the final solution sparse, and is used in Lasso regression~\cite{tibshirani1996regression} and compressed sensing~\cite{donoho2006compressed}.
+The asymmetric quantile loss (see Figure~\ref{fig:Qhub}(b)) is used for many regression applications~\cite{koenker2001quantile}.

+The correspondence of the {\it shape} of a PLQ function to its role in estimation is well-understood.
+For example, it is the linear tails of the Huber penalty that limit the effects of large residuals on the final estimate when used as a misfit, and it is the nonsmooth behavior at the origin of the 1-norm that promotes sparse solutions when used as a regularizer.
+Likewise, the asymmetry of the quantile loss that make it useful for financial applications, where loss and gain are treated asymmetrically.

+Here, we consider the choice of parameters that fully specify this shape.
+At what value should the Huber transition between quadratic and linear?
+How asymmetric do we need the quantile loss to be?
+These questions are easily answered once we have residuals and estimates in hand, but they seem as difficult {\it a priori} as any other parameter selection problem.

-Meta-parameters are classically estimated using cross-validation or grid search.
-These methods typically require multiple solutions of any given learning problem, where a held-out dataset is used to evaluate each configuration.
-More recently, Bayesian optimization \citep{snoek,hutter,bergstra,fastBO} and random search \citep{randSearch,randSA} have come to the forefront as two leading techniques that can be used to obtain meta-parameters in a very wide range of contexts.
+Unknown parameters in are usually estimated using cross-validation or grid search.
+Standard methods require multiple solutions of any given learning problem, where a held-out dataset is used to evaluate each configuration~\cite{arlot2010survey}.
+More recently, Bayesian optimization \cite{snoek,hutter,bergstra,fastBO} and random search \cite{randSearch,randSA} have come to the forefront as two popular techniques used to obtain meta-parameters in a very wide range of contexts.

-All of these techniques can also be used for the problem class we consider.
-However, applying these approaches is always more computationally expensive than solving a single instance of a learning problem; both random search and Bayesian optimization require many instance evaluations.
-In contrast, for the narrower context of shape parameter estimation, we solve a {\it single} extended problem to simultaneously fit the $x$ and $\theta$.
+While these techniques can be used to for the problems we consider, as well as a much more general problem class, their implementation is more expensive than solving a single problem instance --- cross-validation, random search and Bayesian optimization require many instance evaluations.

-The most relevant works related to this paper focus on the relation between the quantile penalty and the asymmetric Laplace distribution(ALD)~\citep{yu2001bayesian, Tu2017, bera2016asymmetric}. \cite{bera2016asymmetric} jointly estimate the model and the shape parameters for quantile penalty, and~\cite{Tu2017} infer the joint posterior distribution of these parameters.
+Here we take a different tack, and build on the statistical perspective developed in~\cite{JMLR:v14:aravkin13a} to develop a simple modification of the PLQ estimation problem to infer shape parameters simultaneously with variables of interest.
+The most relevant works related to this paper focus on the relation between the quantile penalty and the asymmetric Laplace distribution(ALD)~\cite{yu2001bayesian, Tu2017, bera2016asymmetric}.
+In particular, \cite{bera2016asymmetric} jointly estimate the model and the shape parameters for quantile penalty, and~\cite{Tu2017} infer the joint posterior distribution of these parameters.